Easy Hikes to the Hidden Past – Pikes Peak Region Edition

 Have you ever wondered about the route you hike?
 There are so many good hiking books on the shelves about this beautiful area, and there are books about the local history.
 Easy Hikes to the Hidden Past, is the best of both worlds.
 We will take you on a hike and discover the history of the vicinity in hidden clues and artifacts along the trail guided by detailed maps highlighting points along the way.

-Find this book on the shelves at REI, Books For You, The Broadmoor Shops and Covered Treasures in Monument, and online at Amazon and Barnes & Noble.
+Find this book on the shelves at REI, Poor Richards, The Broadmoor Shops and Covered Treasures in Monument, and online at Amazon and Barnes & Noble.

 Learn more about the Easy Hikes to the Hidden Past book.